X-ray-Dawgz/XRayDawgz/README.md

 ## How to use our software
 1. First, the user needs to prepare the XRD diagram pictures which they want to make the prediction.
 These pictures need to
    match our standard to test.

     - The standard size is 372*288pxi
     - the range of the diffraction angle(2θ) needs to be 0-80 degree
     - the format of the pictures can be .jpg, .npg, .jpeg, .bmp

-2.
+2. Next,